Asbestos in the Home

 - Spray sheets of asbestos cement with water.

 - Double wrap or double bag the asbestos cement with heavy duty polythene.

 - Ensure the wrapping is secured with tape.

 - Make sure vehicle occupants do not have access to the asbestos waste.

 - Don't panic if you think you have asbestos in your home - it's usually only a problem if it's disturbed.

 - Do treat asbestos with respect.

 - Don't drill, saw or disturb materials that contain asbestos.

 - Do seek advice if you think you've got a problem with asbestos in your home.

-Asbestos can be taken to all our HWRCs apart from Blackhorse (Bolton).
-For more information visit www.recycleforgreatermanchester.com .
+Asbestos can only be taken to certain of our HWRCs.
+For more information.
 For hints and tips on safe removal of asbestos visit www.hse.gov.uk/asbestos .